ChatGPT

 - Open ChatGPT Settings in your browser.

-- Navigate to Apps → Advanced Settings
+- Go to Apps → Advanced Settings.

 Step 2: Add One Horizon App

-- In ChatGPT Settings, go to Apps
+- In ChatGPT Settings, go to Apps.

-- Click Create App
+- Choose Create App.

-- Enter the configuration:
+Enter the configuration:

 Name: One Horizon